Nomination Reviews explained

 The Heritage Council will communicate their decision by:

 - writing to all parties involved in the Nomination Review

 - publishing it on the Heritage Council website

 - including it in the Australasian Legal Information Institute’s Victorian Law Resources database.

-Further information about Nomination Reviews can be found in Heritage Council Protocol 3 – Nomination Reviews or contact the Hearings Coordinator on 03 9194 0868.
+Further information about Nomination Reviews can be found in Heritage Council Protocol 3 – Nomination Reviews or contact the Hearings Manager on 03 9194 0868.

 Please note that any information received in relation to an Nomination Review will be treated as public documents.
 While the Heritage Council will endeavour to respect any privacy wishes of which it is informed, it is bound by the Freedom of Information Act 1982.
 You should expect any information you provide to be freely and wholly available to anyone seeking access to it.